Geonkick-Synthesizer/geonkick/doc/Geonkick_User_Guide.md

 - **"Q" Button:** Shows the envelope for the resonance.
 - **Filter Type Buttons:** "LP" for low-pass, "BP" for band-pass, and "HP" for high-pass filters.

 The filter becomes unstable for extreme combinations of cutoff frequency and Q parameter.
-If it becomes unstable, the instrument graph will be hard-limited.
+If it becomes unstable, the instrument sound will be hard-limited.
 Proper adjustments of the Q factor are necessary to maintain desired cutoff frequency ranges.
-This behavior can be used as a feature to generate special effect sounds.
+But this behavior can be used as a feature to generate special effect sounds.

 #### Distortion

-The distortion effect is applied after the general filter and has the following controls:
+The distortion effect (for oscillators and global) is applied after the filter and has the following controls:

-- **Input:** Limiter for the input signal.
-- **Volume:** Output volume control.
-- **Volume Envelope:** Accessed with the "Volume" button.
-- **Drive:** Controls the amount of distortion.
+  - **Distortion Type:** Functions used to create distortion: *hard clip*, *tangent*, *arctangent*, *exponential*, *logarithm*, and *polynomial*.
+  - **Drive** knob,
-- **Drive Envelope:** Accessed with the "Drive" button.
+  - **Drive envelope Button**,

-*Note:* The compressor is not a standard compressor; it only compresses signal amplitude with a zero release time.
-It is more useful for creating distortion effects.
-For standard sound compression, it is recommended to use a dedicated compressor.
+  - **Input** and **Output** Limiters.

 #### Tune

 In the top bar, the "Tune" checkbox toggles tuning for the currently selected instrument.
 When enabled, Geonkick will stop mapping the instrument to a specific key and will tune the sound relative to the untuned key A4 (in number of semitones).

-*Note:* "Tune" will not make Geonkick polyphonic.

 ### Kit